tnordquist/recursion-1/docs/index.md

 * X
 *

-That is, any single character, or even an empty string, reads the same forward and backward.
+That is, any single character, or even an empty string, reads the same forward and backward, and is thus a palindrome (though certainly a trivial one).

-<a name="palindrome-recursive"></a>As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the latter might look very different from the definition in natural language.
+<a name="palindrome-recursive"></a>As we move from the basic definition to code (if, for example, we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the latter might look very different from the definition in natural language.
 But a recursive implementation is often very close to the natural language expression&mdash;as long as that natural language expression is also recursive.

 Let's take a new definition as a starting point (ignoring the whole question of whitespace, punctuation, and special symbols for now):